 This content mentions suicide or suicidal thoughts, self-harm, substance abuse and addiction (which may include mentions of alcohol or drug use) and depression.
 Please read with care.
 There are details of where to find help at the bottom of this page.

-We are calling on government, councils and the NHS to use our new suicide risk map to support mentally healthier communities.
+We are calling on the government, councils and the NHS to use our new suicide prevention resource map to support mentally healthier communities.

 Our researchers joined forces with the Zero Suicide Alliance to map suicide risks across England’s regions and local authority areas.

 People can see how their region and local authority area compares as part of an effort to drive awareness and actions to reduce risks.

 The map links to an accompanying document setting out evidence-based and informed actions to reduce all 11 of the risks we have identified.

 These risk factors were selected by experienced Mental Health Foundation researchers to be:

 - Relevant: factors known to be related to an increased risk of suicide or suicidal ideation

 - Recent: data relating to the risk is no more than five years old